The new museum will be located at 30 Paseo del Prado, at the corner of Prado-Recoletos, a prime real estate location known as the “Art Mile.”

 The Museum will host a permanent collection of art, architecture and revolutionary and sustainable urbanism, as well as temporary exhibitions and a virtual library.
 It will also serve as a convention center devoted to art that encourages the fusion between architecture and nature.

-This is not the first museum “donated” by” Emilio Ambasz.
-The design of Buenos Aires’s Museum of Modern Art was also a gift from the architect, but construction took 14 years.
-Ambasz hopes the Museum of Art, Architecture, Design and Urbanism in Madrid will be completed in two or three years at the most. ■
+This is not the first museum “donated” by Emilio Ambasz.
+The design of Buenos Aires’s Museum of Modern Art was also a gift from the architect, construction took 14 years.
+Ambasz hopes the Museum of Art, Architecture, Design and Urbanism in Madrid will be completed as quickly and efficiently as possible. ■